 When the device is powered on, the POR circuitry detects voltage ramp-up on the VDD, VDD18, and VDD25 power supply rails using voltage detectors.
-For a list of power supplies, see 5.
+For a list of power supplies, see 6.
 Appendix: Power Supplies.
 The System Controller remains in the reset state until the required voltage threshold levels are reached.
-The System Controller is responsible enabling, or turning on the FPGA fabric and related IOs.
+The System Controller is responsible for enabling, or turning on the FPGA fabric and related IOs.

 The voltage detectors in the devices are calibrated with a high-level of accuracy to ensure reliable monitoring of minimum threshold levels.
 For power-supply threshold voltage levels to release POR, see the "Power-on Reset Voltages" section in respective PolarFire FPGA Datasheet or PolarFire SoC FPGA Advance Datasheet.
-The device boot starts after a programmable delay of 20 μs to 50 ms and also after the voltage supply rails reach their respective threshold voltage levels.
+After the voltage supply rails reach their respective threshold voltage levels, the device boot starts after a programmable delay (TCALIB) of 20 μs to 50 ms.